We grow our food on 1/2 acre of land.

 We recommend trying the tool if you are currently transplanting more than 2,000 plugs per year.

-Our best-selling crop is our seasonal spring mix.
+Our best-selling crop: spring mix.
 Here is our specific recipe:

-SUMMER: Muir, Salanova red and green sweet crisp, Rubygo, Verigo, Frisygo.
+SUMMER: Muir, Salanova red sweet crisp, and Rubygo.
 These all grow as heads, transplanted with the paper pot transplanter 6" apart, and then harvested with a Farmers Friend greens harvester.

-SPRING/FALL: Dane, Spritzer, Mizuna, Pensacola.
+SPRING/FALL: Dane and Osborne Seeds Super Frilly Mix.
 These are direct-seeded with a Jang seeder, rows 5" apart, F-24 roller, sprockets 11 front, 10 rear.

-WINTER: Mizuna, Miz America, Tokyo bekana, Red Cloud, Gazelle spinach (spinach is 1/2 of the mix, and we sell it separately as well).
-These are direct-seeded same as above and grow on 5'-wide beds, directly into compost, in a tunnel heated to 25F (see photo).
+WINTER: Mizuna, Tokyo bekana, Red Cloud, Gazelle spinach (spinach is 1/2 of the mix, and we sell it separately as well).
+These are direct-seeded same as above and grow on 5'-wide beds, directly into compost.

 Our second best-selling crop is tomatoes.
-We seed every 2 weeks starting January 15 through April 15 to ensure a long harvest.
+We seed several times starting February 1 through April 15 to ensure a long harvest.

 Our best red slicer: BHN-589